10 Best Instagram Captions For Your Sister Date Photos This Fall

 4. " It was a little breezy and cooler, but all in all, it was a very good day for us." — Jack Johnson

-5. “The seasons are what a symphony ought to be: four perfect movements in harmony with each other.” — Artur Rubinstein
+5. "The seasons are what a symphony ought to be: four perfect movements in harmony with each other." — Arthur Rubinstein

 6. “A sister is a gift to the heart, a friend to the spirit, a golden thread to the meaning of life.” — Isadora James